marianaG11/Project-2-GA/README.md

 ## Next Steps (Icebox Items)
 * Allow users to upload an image when they add a new restaurant.
-* Use Google Maps API to avoid adding images manually.
+* Use Google Maps API to avoid adding images and links manually.